LaihoE/Python-demoparser/readme.md

 As you can see there is a huge difference between time taken for events and props.
 This is not a surprise since most of data is inside props.
 The parser only parses the part you are interested in.

 Performance still has lots of room for improvement.

+## Other notes
+- The full demo is read into memory in when creating Demoparser class
+    - Allows multiple parses without having to read the file multiple times
+- Supports .gz files (faceit demos directly)